PMizz13/ma-browser-card/README.md

 ### Finding your `config_entry_id`

-Go to **Settings → Devices & Services → Music Assistant → Configure**.
-Look at the URL in your browser, it will contain something like config_entry=01JNBHFPQSJY03ANJ6XXF053W2.
-That string is your `config_entry_id`.
+Go to **Settings → Devices & Services → Music Assistant**.
+Click on the three dots next to the main Music Assistant instance and click "Copy Entry ID".
+This will copy your ID to the clipboard so you can just paste it into the config UI or yaml.

 ### Setting Your Width
 Create a grid card with 1 column (or multiple if desired) and place this card inside it.
 This is the easiest way to control how wide you want the card to be.